Moebius (2013 film): Ratings board ban

 Moebius was submitted to the Korea Media Rating Board three times, receiving a "restricted release" classification two times.
-A “restricted release” film is an effective ban – these films are required by law to be played only in a specialty licensed “restricted movie theater” according to Article 43 (Limits on Screen and distribution of Restricted Motion Pictures) of the Promotion of the Motion Pictures and Video Products Act.
-There are no operating “restricted movie theatres” in South Korea.
+A "restricted release" film is an effective ban – these films are required by law to be played only in a specialty licensed "restricted movie theater" according to Article 43 (Limits on Screen and distribution of Restricted Motion Pictures) of the Promotion of the Motion Pictures and Video Products Act.
+There are no operating "restricted movie theatres" in South Korea.

-The KMRB objected to the portrayal of explicit sexual incestual scenes between Mother and Son.
-When Moebius received a "restricted release" rating on its first review, Kim cut or modified a total of 21 scenes according to KMRB recommendation, reducing the runtime by 1 minute and 20 seconds for Moebius’s second submission to the KMRB.
-This second, 89-minute cut of Moebius also received a “restricted release” rating.
-For the third and final appeal, Kim cut or edited an additional 12 scenes, reducing the runtime by 50 seconds more and removing all direct portrayals of incestual sex between Mother and Son.
-This 87 minute 50 cut was given a “youth not allowed” on 5 August 2013, allowing Moebius to move ahead with its domestic release on 5 October 2013.
+The KMRB objected to the portrayal of explicit sexual incestual scenes between the mother and son.
+When Moebius received a "restricted release" rating on its first review, Kim cut or modified a total of 21 scenes according to KMRB recommendation, reducing the runtime by 1 minute and 20 seconds for Moebius's second submission to the KMRB.
+This second, 89-minute cut of Moebius also received a "restricted release" rating.
+For the third and final appeal, Kim cut or edited an additional 12 scenes, reducing the runtime by 50 seconds more and removing all direct portrayals of incestual sex between the mother and son.
+This 87 minute, 50 second cut was given a "youth not allowed" on 5 August 2013, allowing Moebius to move ahead with its domestic release on 5 October 2013.